MostafaMhmod/potato-farm-frontend/README.md

 # Potato Farm Frontend

-The Frontend implementation of the [Simple farm](https://github.com/MostafaMhmod/potato-farm) repositry , written using the React library
+The Frontend implementation of the [Simple farm](https://github.com/MostafaMhmod/potato-farm) repository , written using the React library

 App is contuniously deployed on netlify at: https://musing-poincare-bdc351.netlify.app